 - Where there are corporate shareholders, at least 1 shareholder should be an individual with minimum 10% shareholding

-Advantages of INCORPORATING a Singapore Private Limited company
+The advantages of setting up a Private Limited company in Singapore include:

 - Shareholders not personally liable for debts and losses of company.